 Your doctor will need to make sure that you are not losing weight because of another reason, such as an undiagnosed physical illness or another mental health condition.

 Types of anorexia nervosa

 There are two types of anorexia nervosa.
-One type emphasises the restriction of food consumption, while the other type also includes either excessive food consumption (binge eating) followed by purging, or may include purging following the consumption of normal portions, or small amounts of food.
-Purging may be self-induced vomiting, or misuse of laxatives, diuretics, enemas.
+One type emphasises the restriction of food consumption, while the other type includes either excessive food consumption (binge eating) followed by purging, or purging after the consumption of normal portions, or small amounts of food.
+Purging may be self-induced vomiting, or misuse of laxatives, diuretics or enemas.